Taming-the-BEAST/Skyline-plots/README.md

 <figure>
 	<a id="fig:bdsky_traces"></a>
 	<img style="width:80%;" src="figures/bdsky_traces.png" alt="">
-	<figcaption>Figure 22: Increasing the number of traces plotted from 10 to 100, to 1000.</figcaption>
+	<figcaption>Figure 22: Increasing the number of traces plotted from 1 to 10, to 100, to 1000.</figcaption>
 </figure>
 <br>